tvaneerd/poetry/favouriteThings.md

 When the tests fail
 When the bug stings
 When it's compiling bad
-I simply remember my these C++ things
+I simply remember these C++ things
 And then I don't feel so sad.

 https://twitter.com/tvaneerd/status/1362491316127555587